- Student Affairs

 - Student Handbook

 Weyerhaeuser Hall, Room 119

 Statement of Disability

 The written report must contain a clear diagnostic statement that the student has migraine headaches.
 The diagnostic report should include specific recommendations for accommodations as well as an explanation as to why each accommodation is recommended.

 The specific diagnosis of migraine headaches must be arrived at by a physician following a detailed medical history and comprehensive physical examination.
 The symptoms should be comparable with the criteria developed by headache specialists who diagnose migraines.
 The symptoms which are common to migraine headaches include:

-* Pain which is aggravated by movement or physical activity and is associated with nausea as well as
+- Pain which is aggravated by movement or physical activity and is associated with nausea

 The physical examination and diagnostic report must be completed by a licensed physician (internal medicine specialist or neurologist) who is experienced in diagnosing migraine headaches.